 \subsection{Pseudo-random unitaries}

-In this section we prove a consequence of the previous result: the evolution operator $W(t)$ at half-integer times $t$ is hard to distinguish from a Haar-random unitary $U \in {\rm SU}(2^{NL})$ when the available measurements are Pauli operators.
+In this section we prove a consequence of the previous result: the evolution operator $W(t)$ at half-integer times $t$ is hard to physically distinguish from a Haar-random unitary $U \in {\rm SU}(2^{NL})$ when the available measurements are Pauli operators.
 More precisely, imagine that it is given a unitary transformation $V$ which has been sampled from either the set of evolution operators $\{W(t)\}$ or the full unitary group ${\rm SU}(2^{NL})$.
-The task is to choose the optimal state $\rho$, process it with the given transformation $\rho \mapsto V\rho V^{\dagger}$, measure the result with a Pauli operator $\sigma_\u$, and guess the sample space, namely whether $V$ belongs to the set of evolution operators $\{W(t)\}$ or the full unitary group ${\rm SU}(2^{NL})$.
+The task is to choose a state $\rho$, process it with the given transformation $\rho \mapsto V\rho V^{\dagger}$, measure the result with a Pauli operator $\sigma_\u$, and guess whether $V$ has been sampled from the set of evolution operators $\{W(t)\}$ or from the full unitary group ${\rm SU}(2^{NL})$.
 In order to sharpen this discrimination procedure, two uses of the transformation $V$ are permitted, which allows for feeding each of them with half of an entangled state $\rho$ (describing two copies of the system).
-The following result tells us that, in the large-$N$ limit, the optimal guessing probability is almost as good as a random guess.
-The proof is given in appendix \ref{app:ApproxDesignSemiTime}.
+The following result tells us that, in the large-$N$ limit, the optimal guessing probability for the above task is almost as good as a random guess.
+(Recall that a random guess gives $p_{\rm guess} = 1/2$).
+The proof is given in Section \ref{app:ApproxDesignSemiTime}.